cis5710/cis5710-homework/hw3-singlecycle/hw3-singlecycle.md

 ## Testing and Debugging Tips

-You can edit the `testOneRiscvTest` test in `testbench.py` to run any single RV test.
-You can then run just this test via `pytest-3 -s testbench.py --tests testOneRiscvTest`.
-This should result in simpler waveforms.
-You can also specify a comma-separated list of tests to the `--tests` flag.
+You can run just a single RV test via `pytest-3 -s testbench.py --tests riscvTest_001`.
+This will result in much simpler waveforms than when running all tests together (as they all appear consecutively in a single waveform file).
+You can also specify a comma-separated list of tests to the `--tests` flag to run multiple tests, e.g., `pytest-3 -s testbench.py --tests testLui,riscvTest_001`.

 In GtkWave, use the `disasm_wire` signal (be sure to change the Data Format to `ASCII`) to view the assembly code for the current instruction.
 This, along with the PC and `cycles_current` value, can help you track what your processor is doing.
 This disassembler has not been extensively tested, however, so it may contain bugs.
 PRs welcome!